 1) Mix warm water, yeast, sugar and salt in large bowl.
 Let sit 5 minutes till foamy

-2) Add melted earth balance.
+2) Add melted vegan butter.
 Stir in flour one cup at a time.

 3) Knead on counter until elastic dough forms.